 I feel I am lucky in my life, and my decision to be a foster parent is how I can give something back and say Thank you.

-There are so many reasons children go into care; sadly, many children have suffered trauma and abuse, and foster carers will make a significant difference in their lives.
+Children go into care for so many reasons; sadly, many children have suffered trauma and abuse, and foster carers will make a significant difference in their lives.

 Children deserve time, love and patience dedicated to them to flourish, and when they do, as B has shown, they can reach greater heights than they ever imagined possible!